 2) individualized coaching and mentoring for startups on how to successfully engage pharma; and

 3) a series of workshops and seminars for pharma members, known as “Executive Ed,” on how to implement digital health programs and partnerships.

-Our classes and interactive sessions focus on the most important topics related to the pharma industry including: pharma’s internal structure and functions, the pharma business model, regulatory drivers, pharma-startup deal structures, and current industry trends.
+Our classes are interactive and focus on the pharma industry including: pharma’s internal structure and functions, pharma business models, regulatory drivers, pharma-startup deal structures, and current industry trends.
 The curriculum is taught by PharmStars' expert faculty and occasional external speakers.
-There will be ample opportunity for peer-to-peer sharing and discussion.
-Our curriculum will be both educational and fun.
+There is ample opportunity for peer-to-peer sharing and discussion.
+Our curriculum is both educational and fun.

 Each cohort culminates with the private Showcase Event.
-All startups will pitch to an audience of PharmStars pharma members.
-Private, one-on-one meetings between startups and pharma members will occur at the Showcase Event.
+All startups pitch to an audience of PharmStars’ pharma members.
+Private, one-on-one meetings between startups and the members occur at the Showcase Event.

 We are accepting digital health startups that want to engage pharma as clients or partners, would benefit from priority access to our pharma members, and recognize the importance of an enhanced understanding of pharma.
 Digital health startups that are interested in receiving coaching to create clearer value propositions and better pitches to engage pharma are ideal candidates.